webrobert/pantry/README.md

 - Visually clean
 - Sortable individual lists

+### Ideas after a year of personal use
+- **Save for later**: We found that sometimes we need an item but don't want to get it today.
+So some kind of save for later or defer to hide for a day.
+Haven't thought out the best way to do this.
+- **Drag-and-drop-sorting**: I started this feature... but remember you have to have all items showing to sort.
+And after seeing how many items are on actual lists.
+I feel adding isles to help section the items would helpful.
+So while in store or at home you could also move an item to an isle using the number (or drag).

 ### Future Ideas

 - I've thought about wiring Pantry up to stores to place online orders.
 In the USA Kroger is a major Grocer.
 And,
 - I started playing with their api to get product information.
-- Along those lines, I imagined we could also use Pantry as a virtual pantry to see what we currently have and wehn it expires.
+- Along those lines, I imagined we could also use Pantry as a virtual pantry to see what we currently have and when it expires.
 - Lots of potential...
 - I used Jetstream thinking the team feature would be useful to share lists.
 At present, it's not using teams to separate his/her team lists.
 We've just been using one set of credentials and that has worked fine.

 ### Screenshots